byts-india/MERN-stack-Notes/front-end/PART-04-react/react-part-03.md

     const [stop, setStop] = useState(false);
     const [count, setCount] = useState(10);
     // I have used useRef because for below reasons.
-    // 1️⃣ my `interval` variable should be affected by re-rendering
+    // 1️⃣ my `interval` variable should not be affected by re-rendering
     // 2️⃣ If I change any value in `interval`.
-I should reload the component. const intervalRef = useRef();
+I should not reload the component. const intervalRef = useRef();

     useEffect(() => {